mingzilla/specification/docs/draft/2025-03-26_bed-rock-proxy/bedrock-lambda-proxy.md

   body: JSON.stringify({
     // Required: specify which model to use
     modelId: 'eu.anthropic.claude-3-5-sonnet-20240620-v1:0',

+    // Optional: set to true for streaming response
+    stream: false,

     // The rest is the model-specific payload
     anthropic_version: 'bedrock-2023-05-31',